-Reading about all these colours might again make you wonder, what colour is breast milk when it first comes in?
-As discussed earlier, the first milk, colostrum, might be yellow or orange in colour.
-However, in the later stages when the mature milk begins to flow, it is clear or has a bluish tinge.
+Reading about all these colours might again make you wonder what colour breast milk is when it first comes in.
+As discussed earlier, the first milk, colostrum, might be yellow or orange.
+However, in the later stages, when the mature milk begins to flow, it is clear or has a bluish tinge.

-Changing hues of breast milk is normal but there a few reasons when you need to see the doctor for the same.
-It is important that you note every food item, medicine and supplements that you take during nursing.
+Changing hues of breast milk is normal, but you might need to see a doctor for a few reasons.
+It is important that you note every food item, medicine and supplements you take while you are still nursing your baby.
 Breast milk is never unsafe for the baby so do no stop feeding the baby.

 Listed below are some instances wherein you may need medical advice:

-– If you have noticed that the milk expressed is black or has streaks of blood and is blood-coloured you must consult your doctor.
+- If you have noticed that the milk expressed is black or notice an unusual number of blood streaks or the breast milk is blood-coloured, you must consult your doctor.

 - If the milk colour is strange and cannot be explained by your diet, then you need to consult the doctor.

 Do not forget to share the medicine names and the dosage details with your doctor.
 It is always recommended that you seek your doctor’s advice before taking any medication, including supplements, even if it is an occasional over-the-counter drug.
 Breast milk is the best food for your baby.
 It is tailor-made for the baby’s requirements.
 So, change in colour should not move you towards discontinuing breast milk.
 When in doubt, consult your doctor to have a better understanding of the various shades of breast milk.